Skip to main content

 Behavioral support strategies.
 The term “behavioral support strategies” means evidence-based methods or techniques aimed at understanding, reinforcing, or redirecting behavior in a positive and non-punitive manner.

 Direct service staff.
-The term “direct service staff” means any individual employed at a detention facility who has regular, direct contact with youth, but who does not hold a professional license or certification in mental health, behavior analysis, medicine, or a similar field.
+The term “direct service staff” means any individual employed at a juvenile justice facility who has regular, direct contact with youth, but who does not hold a professional license or certification in mental health, behavior analysis, medicine, or a similar field.

 b.
 Mandatory training.
-1. No later than one year after the effective date of the local law that added this section, the commissioner shall require direct service staff at detention facilities to complete a foundational training in behavioral support strategies.
+1. No later than 1 year after the effective date of the local law that added this section, the commissioner shall require direct service staff to complete a foundational training in behavioral support strategies.
 Such training shall include, but need not be limited to:

 (a) Basic principles of behavior and learning;